fauzaanu/diet/README.md

 6. User inputs their favorite foods
 7. The bot generates a ChatGPT prompt for meal planning based on his calculated calories and favourite foods
+8. A link button is sent with the prompt in the query string. (clicking it starts the chat and sends the preloaded message to chatgpt)

 ## Setup